Query by titles, IDs, and rich-text fields

 Contains Words operator instead of

 Contains Words operator performs a full-text search on the specified field, which is faster in most cases.
+Text string is limited to 100 characters.

 Contains operator performs a table scan, which is not only slower, but also consumes more CPU cycles.
 These CPU cycles contribute towards your resource consuming rate limit.